 All major Australian life insurance providers accept applications from people with pre-existing conditions, though underwriting outcomes vary.
 Compare options below.

-Strong claims payment record
+Strong claims track record

 AIA

-Extensive actuarial data resources
+Global actuarial data resources

-AIA Vitality wellness programme
+AIA Vitality wellness program

 Multiple cover types available